aegoroff/solt/README.md

                             Correct file path should be set here -o, --output string       Write results into file.
-Specify path to output file using this option -p, --path string         REQUIRED.
-Path to the sources folder
+Specify path to output file using this option

 Use "solt [command] --help" for more information about a command.
 ```